UN Security Council Meets After Alleged Chemical Attack in Syria

-The meeting was called to bring attention to local, national and international groups which have already engaged in armed confrontations or may still escalate confrontations, said Staffan de Mistura, the UN Special Envoy to Syria.
+The meeting was called to bring attention to local, national and international groups already engaged in armed confrontations or at risk of escalating confrontations, said Staffan de Mistura, the UN Special Envoy to Syria.

-"Recent developments carry more than ever before" the danger surrounding multiple "fault lines in the Middle East" that could have "absolutely devastating consequences, which are difficult to even imagine," the official said, underscoring the possibility that the crisis in Syria may spiral into a larger international security crisis.
+"Recent developments carry more than ever before" the danger of triggering the multiple "fault lines in the Middle East," which could lead to "absolutely devastating consequences, which are difficult to even imagine," the official said, underscoring the possibility that the war in Syria may spiral into a larger international security crisis.

-"The United Nations is unable to independently verify or attribute responsibility for this attack, but we have all parties to show utmost restraint and avoid any further escalation or confrontation," de Mistura said.
+Regarding the alleged chemical gas attack over the weekend in the country, "The United Nations is unable to independently verify or attribute responsibility for this attack, but we call on all parties to show utmost restraint and avoid any further escalation or confrontation," de Mistura said.

 US President Donald Trump has already accepted the chemical attacks as a given.
-It's worth noting that Monday is the first day of work for new White House National Security Adviser and war-hawk John Bolton.
+It's worth noting that Monday is the first day of work for new White House National Security Adviser John Bolton, a noted war-hawk.

-Russia has been "unpardonably threatened" since the alleged attacks took place in Douma, Russian diplomat Vasily Nebenzya said.
+Sunday night, nearly a year later to the day, Israeli warplanes launched missiles at targets within Syrian borders, the Russian and Syrian governments have said, calling that use of force "unacceptable."

+The alleged attacks in Douma have been worked into a coordinated campaign against Russia by the US, the UK and France, which have "unpardonably threatened" Moscow, Russian Ambassador to the UN Vasily Nebenzya said.
+"The leadership of the United States, of the United Kingdom and of France, without any justifications and without considering the consequences have engaged in a confrontational policy against Russia and Syria and they are prompting others to follow suit."

-The US has led the charge to hasty conclusions about chemical weapons being used in Syria, which is not necessary for President Bashar al-Assad since he is winning the war against the rebel uprisings.
+The US has led the charge to hasty conclusions about chemical weapons being used in Syria, apparently without questioning why Syrian President Bashar al-Assad, who is winning the war in his country, would see such an attack as helpful to his cause, Nebenzya commented.
 As experts have noted, leaders attack civilians when they are desperate, but Assad is not desperate.

 Leaders in France and the United Kingdom have largely adopted the same stance as the US, Nebenzya said.
 The NATO allies have unquestionably placed culpability for violence on the Syrian "regime" without asking why it would be strategic or beneficial to do so, he noted.